keepkey/python-keepkey/authenticator/AUTHENTICATOR.md

 KeepKey Authenticator
 ==============
-The KeepKey Authenticator is a standalone app that enables the KeepKey device to perform as a hardware off-line one-time passcode (OTP) generator for two factor authentication using the TOPT algorithm.
-The KeepKey PIN and physical button gives it security features similar to other products such as the Yubikey.
+The KeepKey Authenticator is a standalone app intended to demo the authenticator feature.
+It enables the KeepKey device to perform as a hardware off-line one-time passcode (OTP) generator for two factor authentication using the TOPT algorithm.
+The KeepKey PIN and physical button gives it security features similar to other products such as the Yubikey, but with better PIN security.

 Build for MacOS
 ---------------